Watercress: Nutrition

+Raw watercress is 95% water, 1% carbohydrates, 2% protein, and contains negligible fat (table).
+In a reference amount of 100 g, raw watercress provides 11 calories of food energy, and is a rich source (20% or more of the Daily Value, DV) of vitamin K (208% DV) and vitamin C (48% DV), with moderate amounts (11-18% DV) of vitamin A, manganese, and potassium (table).

+Culinary

+The new tips of watercress leaves can be eaten raw or cooked, although caution should be used when collecting these in the wild because of parasites such as giardia.

 Phytochemicals and cooking

-As a cruciferous vegetable, watercress contains isothiocyanates that are partly destroyed by boiling, while the content of carotenoids is slightly increased.
-Steaming or microwave cooking retains these phytochemicals.
+As a cruciferous vegetable, watercress contains isothiocyanates that are partly destroyed by boiling, while the bioavailability of its carotenoids is slightly increased by cooking.
+Steaming or microwave cooking retains these phytochemicals a bit better than boiling.

 Cultivation

 Watercress cultivation is practical on both a large scale and a garden scale.
 Being semi-aquatic, watercress is well-suited to hydroponic cultivation, thriving best in water that is slightly alkaline.
 It is frequently produced around the headwaters of chalk streams.
-In many local markets, the demand for hydroponically grown watercress exceeds supply, partly because cress leaves are unsuitable for distribution in dried form and can only be stored fresh for about 2–3 days.
+In many local markets, the demand for hydroponically grown watercress exceeds supply, partly because cress leaves are unsuitable for distribution in dried form and can be stored fresh for only 2–3 days.

 Also sold as sprouts, the edible shoots are harvested days after germination.
 If unharvested, watercress can grow to a height of 50 to 120 cm.

-Concerns

-Watercress crops grown in the presence of manure can be an environment for parasites such as the liver fluke, Fasciola hepatica.
-By inhibiting the cytochrome P450 enzyme CYP2E1, compounds in watercress may alter drug metabolism in individuals on certain medications such as chlorzoxazone.